learn-co-curriculum/cartoon-collections/README.md

 #=> true
 ```

+Notice the return value of this method is either false or true, depending on the array it was given as an argument.

 Checkout the [Ruby docs on arrays](http://www.ruby-doc.org/core-2.2.0/Array.html) for a hint.

 Once the test for this method is passing, move on to the last method.